Neeta Lulla: Social activism

 Neeta Lulla has been vocal about combating gender-based violence and has used her work as a platform for promoting the issue.
 Her 2016 collection "#SheIsMe" simultaneously communicated both gentleness and resilience in the face of abuse.
 The collections debut at Lakme Fashion Week included a dance recital that spoke against women abuse.
 Lulla comments:"This collection in its entirety speaks about a woman's characteristics.
 You see the vibrancy of the Cherry Blossom and the Osmanthus transition into the colours of dried flowers and cracked mother Earth.
 Just as these magnificent miracles of nature respond to tenderness and care but can also just as easily dry away with neglect, a woman's spirit begins to wither under any physical or emotional abuse.
 We need to raise our voice against this."

 Personal life

-Neeta Lulla grew up in Mumbai, India and spent significant time in Filmcity, a film studio within the city.
+Neeta Lulla was born in Mumbai, India in a Sindhi family and grew up in Mumbai and Hyderabad.
+She spent significant time in Film City, Mumbai, a film studio and completed her education from SNDT Women's University.
 She is now married to Dr Shyam Lulla who is a psychiatrist.